How to Make Money Buying and Selling Websites

 Online marketplaces such as Flippa are great places to buy and sell websites.

-Website brokers
+Website Brokers

 Just like a property broker, a website broker’s job is to connect those looking to buy a website with those who have one to sell.
+Using a website broker can make the whole process of buying and selling websites easier, especially if you’re a novice.

-Direct from the owner
+Direct From the Owner

 If you’ve found a website that you like the look of and are interested in buying, you can also go directly to the owner.
 A quick Google search will provide you with the site owner and their contact information should be easy to find on their website.